Metterant/JohnWeaks-Adventure/README.md

 # collegeOOPGame

-Tutorial followed from RyiSnow's playlist on How to make a 2D game in Java
+Tutorial followed from RyiSnow's playlist on How to make a 2D game in Java.

+This game is heavily inspired by arcade game Journey of the Prairie King from Stardew Valley made by Concerned Ape.

 ## Credits